kagzouli/StationDemoProject/terraformaws/README.md

  - This part is used to create the ECR registry of the project Station Demo (If we want to use it)

+### user

+ - This part is used to create the user/role of the project Station Demo (If we want to use it)

 ### apigateways

  - This part is just a sample to show how to create apigateways